Tracey Poirier

 Tracey Poirier (b.
-1974) is an officer in the Army National Guard.
-A veteran of the United States Marine Corps and United States Army, she has served in the military since 1991, and has been the director of the joint staff for the Vermont National Guard since 2022.
+1974) is retired Army National Guard officer from Vermont.
+A veteran of the United States Marine Corps and United States Army, she served in the military from 1991 to 2025, and was the director of the joint staff for the Vermont National Guard from 2022 to 2025.
 Poirier's command assignments included the 186th Brigade Support Battalion (2013 to 2016) and 124th Regiment (Regional Training Institute) (2019 to 2021).
 She was promoted to brigadier general in July 2023, and her awards include the Bronze Star Medal, Meritorious Service Medal with two oak leaf clusters, Army Commendation Medal with oak leaf cluster, and Army Achievement Medal.

 Early life

 Tracey L. (Jones) Poirier was born in 1974 and is originally from Genesee, Pennsylvania.
 A 1992 graduate of Northern Potter High School, she was her class valedictorian.
 Poirier joined the United States Army Reserve in 1991, and served as a unit supply specialist in Wellsville, New York.

 Poirier attended Norwich University with a Reserve Officers' Training Corps scholarship from 1992 to 1996.
 She graduated with a Bachelor of Arts degree in English and Media Communications.
 Poirier was awarded a Rhodes Scholarship, a first for a Norwich University graduate, and studied at Hertford College of the University of Oxford, where she received a Master of Studies degree in Social Anthropology in 1997 and a Master of Science degree in Industrial Relations and Human Resource Management in 1998.